 Infertility is very frustrating as it is the one thing in life someone desperately wants but feels they have no control over.
 Infertility and reproductive loss can be emotionally debilitating and can have an enormous impact on your life at many levels.
 At least 15% of people are affected by issues related to their fertility.
 However, many people in the general population do not understand the emotional, financial and relationship issues you are experiencing, and have a very limited understanding of the medical aspects of fertility care.
-People frequently make comments and give advice (although intended to be supportive) that can be inappropriate and unhelpful.
+People frequently make comments and give advice (although intended to be supportive) that can be inappropriate , upsetting and unhelpful.

 Other people's expectations, comments; baby showers; pregnant ladies in shopping centres; frustrated potential grandparents; pregnant sisters or work colleagues; and, miscarriages and other losses can all take their emotional toll.
-Partners often cope differently with stress tending to either want to find a solution or just talk about things and share feelings.
-People experiencing infertility and/or undergoing treatment can experience a wide range of feelings and problems including;
+Partners often cope differently with stress tending to either want to find a solution or just talk and share feelings.
+People experiencing infertility and/or undergoing treatment can experience a wide range of feelings and difficulties including;

 Pre-treatment counselling is an opportunity to prepare emotionally and psychologically for the challenges of treatment and to discuss coping mechanisms that can help minimise the emotional and relationship impact of fertility care.
 It gives people the opportunity to discuss their stress management plan and to work out how to best utilise the resources offered by their counsellor, IVF Clinic and support people in their lives.